Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/python/index.md

 ### `shutdown`

 Use the `shutdown` method to close the instance.
 A closed instance doesn't accept new events and tries to flush events left in the buffer.
 Then the client instance shuts down running threads.
+Starting from version v1.1.1, `shutdown` method is automatically registered to be called when main thread exits.

 ```py
 client.shutdown()